Skip to content

 Every investor would love to have special shares that don't get diluted in subsequent rounds!

-But, achieving that non-dilution means you and new investors will effectively be buying shares for that investor so they can maintain their equity.
+But, achieving that non-dilution means you and existing investors will effectively be buying shares for the person who has non-diluting shares so they maintain their % equity without having to buy more shares like everyone else.
 And that's not something the other investors are going to be happy to do!

 You should never ever give anyone non-diluting shares - it can not only ruinously dilute the founders, but also make your company uninvestible in the future because future investors will see that they too will be buying shares, from their own equity, to top up the person you unwisely gave non-diluting shares to.